-It’s kind of normal process most of the users want to change the date format in Windows 8.1 or Windows 10 computer after initial installation.
-If you are using different day-month format, then definitely this post would be helpful to modify as you want.
+It is normal that most of the users want to change the date format in Windows 8.1 or Windows 10 computer after the installation.
+If you are using the different day-month format in your country, then definitely this post will be helpful to modify as you want.
 Changing the date format from mm-dd-yyyy to dd-mm-yyyy in Windows 7 and later versions are not like earlier Operating Systems Windows Vista/ XP.
 Let us see how to change the date format from mm-dd-yyyy to dd-mm-yyyy in Windows 8.1 and Windows 10.

-By default Windows OS including latest Windows 10, comes with MM-dd-yyyy format.
+By default Windows 10 comes with MM-dd-yyyy format.
 If you are not using this format at your region then you must change it.
-The other programs on the same computer like Microsoft Office and email clients will be reading this regional date settings and display the date in same format.
-Unfortunately Microsoft doesn’t add dd-mm-yyyy or d-m-yyyy formats in the pre-built format column.
+The other programs on the same computer as Microsoft Office and email clients will be reading this regional date setting and display the date in the same format.
+Unfortunately, Microsoft did not add dd-mm-yyyy or d-m-yyyy formats in the pre-built format column.
 We can manually enter the required format in advanced settings.
 Keep reading to find out more.

-Important Note- This method is applicable for Windows 2012 R2 and Windows 10 servers too.
-You can use the same settings to change the date format in latest Windows servers.
+Important Note- This method is applicable for Windows 2012 R2 and Windows 2019 servers too.
+You can use the same settings to change the date format in the latest Windows servers.

-Method to Change Date Format in Windows 7, 8.1 & Windows 10
+Change Date Format in Windows 10, 8.1 From mm-dd-yyyy to dd-mm-yyyy

 The changes need to be done at Regional settings in Control panel.
-As you aware, the control panel can be accessed by different ways in each Operating System.
+As you are aware, the control panel can be accessed in different ways in each Operating System.

-1) For Windows 7, its easy to access control panel.
-Windows 8.1 users can use the charm bar or search option, and Windows 10 users can follow below method.
+1) It is easy to access control panel in Windows 7.
+Windows 8.1 users can use the charm bar or search option, and Windows 10 users can follow the method.

-Search for control panel in the new search of Windows 10 as below.
+Search for the control panel in the new search of Windows 10 as below.

 2) Under Regional Settings (or Clock, Language, and Region), click on ‘Change date, time, or number formats’ as shown below.

-3) In the opened screen, you can see the pre-defined date formats.
-Click the drop down button and see whether the format you are looking for is available.
+3) You can see the pre-defined date formats in the next screen.
+Click the drop-down button and see whether the format you are looking for is available.
 As I mentioned earlier, the dd-mm-yyyy format is not included in the list.

-Click on ‘Additional settings’ to open another window which will allow to input our own format.
+Click on ‘Additional settings’ to open another window which will allow inputting our own format.

-I hope this guide would be helpful to change the date format on your Windows 10, 8.1 computer based on the required format by other programs and your region.
+I hope this guide is helpful in changing the date format in your Windows 10, 8.1 computers based on the required format by other programs and your region.